 Having a mentor gives the new hire the opportunity for informal interactions.
 The mentor can introduce the new employee to people they already know.
 And having this guidance offers the chance for new hires to learn about how people act in the company and what behaviors they should expect.

 Mentorship plays an important role in employee onboarding.
-Don’t throw your new hire into the ocean and expect them to swim.
+Don’t throw your new hire into the ocean and expect them to swim before they've learned how to.
 Give them a mentor to guide them into their job role and the organization’s culture.

 - 76% of companies have extended their employee onboarding to beyond one month